 After lunch, keep going south on Highway 410 to get to Tipsoo Lake for more fall foliage viewing.
 Continue over Cayuse Pass on Highway 123 to reach Grove of the Patriarchs.
 The short, easy trail leads through towering cedars, hemlocks, and Douglas Firs, among the largest and oldest trees in the Cascade Range.

 From here the loop follows Highway 706 to Reflection Lake and the Paradise entrance where you will find the beautifully restored, historic Paradise Inn and new Jackson Visitor Center.
 Wander the premises and explore the exhibits before moving on to more foraging and viewing adventures.

-Start your morning with a tour of the Wellspring Spa labyrinth and outdoor wedding chapel before heading off to breakfast at Copper Creek Inn Restaurant.
-Be sure to ask for a slice of the their famous blackberry pie with a scoop of ice cream, even if you don’t usually have pie and ice cream for breakfast.
+Start your morning with breakfast at Copper Creek Inn Restaurant.
+Be sure to ask for a slice of their famous blackberry pie with a scoop of ice cream, even if you don’t usually have pie and ice cream for breakfast.
 It’s that good.

-Before winding your way back towards Enumclaw on Highway 706 and 162, visit the Mt.
-Rainier Railroad & Museum.
-Hop aboard the steam locomotive for a two-hour ride around Mt.
-Rainier, then enjoy the large collection of vintage trains at the museum.
-At nearby Recycled Spirits of Iron, the creative brainchild of local artist Dan Klennert, stroll through the sculpture park to discover how discarded scraps of metal have inspired the artist’s wondrous creations.
+Before winding your way back towards Enumclaw on Highway 706 and 162, visit the Ashford Creek Pottery shop and explore the upstairs art gallery.
+Also nearby is Recycled Spirits of Iron, the creative brainchild of artist Dan Klennert, stroll through the sculpture park to discover how discarded scraps of metal have inspired the artist’s wondrous creations.

 – Nancy Mueller